nitheshbethur39/Kafka-Stock-Market-Data-Pipeline-Project/README.md

 - For production deployments, avoid using open access rules (`0.0.0.0/0`) for your EC2 instances.
 - Use IAM roles to securely access AWS services.
 - Configure AWS Glue and Athena permissions properly.

 ---

+## 🎯 Challenges Faced

+- Setting up Kafka on AWS EC2 and managing the network configurations.
+- Handling data ingestion at scale without overloading the Kafka broker.
+- Ensuring real-time data synchronization between the producer, consumer, and S3.

+---